shellyw8542/sep11-freedom-project/tool/learning-log.md

 * Digging deeper into the [Asset Management System](https://aframe.io/docs/1.5.0/core/asset-management-system.html)
 * This system is for support and better performance in the coding
 * Used for "preloading assets"
-* Usually if your using A-frame, this is normally used for creating games and helping them load
+* Usually if you using A-frame, this is normally used for creating games and helping them load
 * Normally you would use `<a-assist>` and `<a-scene>` with these elements
 * `<a-asset-item>, <audio>, <img>, and <video>`
-* Doesn't create any loadouts or errors if they have a time limit
+* Doesn't create any load-outs or errors if they have a time limit
 Example:
 ```
   <a-assets>